 EAR – overdrafts

 Last but not least, the Equivalent Annual Rate (EAR) is the cost of using your overdraft, assuming you are overdrawn for the year.
 The EAR does take compounding into account, but it does not include fees.
 So, watch out – if you’re dipping in and out of your overdraft, in theory you could be charged each time.
 (The good news is that Starling doesn’t charge extra fees.
 Our EAR interest rate is 15% and we only apply it to the amount you actually borrow.
-To see how we compare with other banks, check out our overdraft calculator.)
+To see how much an overdraft could cost you, check out our overdraft calculator.)

 As Catherine Morgan, founder of The Money Panel and radio host of The Money Mindset Show, explains, if you’re deciding between an overdraft and a credit card, look at the APR of the credit card, the EAR of the overdraft – plus any fees – and think about what you need the money for and for how long.